Table of Contents

 USB Webcam (used in final notebook only) such as the Logitech C270 USB Webcam

-I have to say, Amazon delivery is much better and less cost.
+I have to say, Amazon delivery is much better and less costly.

 Then follow https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit

-Install v4l-utils, this is not mentioned in tutorial, but my jetson-nano does not have it pre-installed
+Install v4l-utils, this is not mentioned in the tutorial, but my jetson-nano does not have it pre-installed:

 sudo apt -y install v4l-utils

-In the tutorial, there is no mentioning of installing webcam driver and its related setup.
+In the tutorial, there is no mention of installing a webcam driver and its related setup.
 In my experiment here, I installed cheese as a webcam testing tool to mount video1, but later real-time detecting, it’s still using default video0 as in my python code below.

 sudo apt install cheese